Find out when is the best time to visit Lhasa, tours and what to wear.

 You can visit Lhasa all year round.
 Of course, all seasons have different advantages.
 While most tourists visit Lhasa in summer, there are many reasons to consider visiting Lhasa in other seasons as well.

 In winter, the weather is quite comfortable during the daytime.
 However, it is colder than in summer and there is a significant temperature drop at nighttime.
-That means you have to be prepared and bring warm clothes and layer them to feel comfortable at any time of the day.
+That means you must be prepared and bring warm clothes and layer them to feel comfortable at any time of the day.
 At the same time, winter is very dry with few clouds and very few rainy days.
 That means that you will enjoy bright colors that look great in photos.
 In addition, there are very few tourists in winter.
 The streets of Lhasa become crowded with pilgrims who visit from different parts of Tibet to prepare for the New Year.
 That’s why winter is a great time to visit for photographers.

 Winter is also popular among budget travelers.
 Since there are very few tourists coming in winter, prices for hotels and tourist attractions decrease.
 It is also easier to book train tickets to Lhasa during the winter months.

 In April, spring is coming to Lhasa with blooming trees.
-Temperatures rise, and even nighttime temperatures begin to warm up finally settling above the freezing.
+Temperatures rise, and even nighttime temperatures begin to warm up finally settling above freezing.
 With mostly clear days, little clouds or rain, and warm temperatures, April makes a great month to visit Lhasa.
 At the same time, it is still not crowded with tourists, and prices for hotels and attraction sites remain low.

-In May more tourists flock to Lhasa, especially in the beginning of May during the week-long national holiday.
+In May more tourists flock to Lhasa, especially at the beginning of May during the week-long national holiday.
 Daytime temperatures reach the summer levels and even morning and evening weather becomes warm and pleasant.
 Although May sees more clouds than April, the chance of a blue sky is higher than in summer.

 Except for a week-long holiday starting from May 1st, the spring months are less crowded with tourists than summer.
 At the same time, the weather is great and prices don’t reach their peak yet.
 It’s warm even in the morning and evening hours, there is little chance of rain or clouds.
 It is a great time to visit Lhasa and enjoy your time in the capital of Tibet.